 BC API tricks

-This project contains “tricks” on how to make backwards compatible API changes.
-(Eg. renaming a class, changing parameter types, converting an enum to a variant etc.)
+I made this project to showcase some “tricks” on how to make backwards compatible API changes.
+(E.g. renaming files, types, changing parameter types, the return type, default parameters, an enum to enum class etc.)

-It contains tests (see /tests) to ensure that these tricks are indeed backwards compatible and showcase what cases (if any) will they break.
+I added some tests (in /tests) to ensure that these tricks are indeed backwards compatible.

-Some of them also have negative tests (see /neg-tests) to showcase some rare cases where the API change breaks code that previously compiled, even with the “trick”.
+There are also negative tests (see /neg-tests) to showcase some rare cases where the API change breaks code that previously compiled.

 Contributing